RicRicci22/Yolov3_person_detection/README.md

 I deleted CUDA_VERSION_10.0 PATH from environment paths, now it seems to compile darknet correctly using vcpkg.
 The idea is to find a way to train the custom yolov4 on google colab, and then use the weights to perform detection on the laboratory machine.
 In this way we can have a realistic sense of performance, as well as learning how to compile yolo on the drone.

+******
+Installed and compiled darknet using command .\vcpkg install darknet[full]:x64-windows.
+******
+Darknet worked on a sample input video.
+Average FPS 7.1.

+14.50
+*Open-cv dnn module with GPU acceleration installation*

+I want to try with a different approach, using open-cv dnn library, to see if there are changes in the FPS.
+Also this can be useful since the ease of use of visual studio make the entire process more straighforward to apply!
+Let's try with this walktrough https://medium.com/analytics-vidhya/object-detection-on-public-webcam-with-opencv-and-yolov4-9ed51d5896a9